History of Nepal

-Nepal is a multi-ethnic, multiracial, multicultural, multi-religious, and multilingual country.
+Nepal is a multi-ethnic, multicultural, multi-religious, and multilingual country.
 The most spoken language is Nepali followed by several other ethnic languages.

-The lands of modern-day Nepal are widely regarded to be the birthplace of Buddhism and the Buddha, which eventually spread into India and Sri Lanka, across East and Southeast Asia, and as far west as Kalmykia in Russia.
 The modern day Kingdom of Nepal was established in 1768 and started a campaign of unifying what would form the modern territories of Nepal.
 Some former territories had been lost due to the Anglo-Nepalese War and the Sino-Nepalese War.
 In the Sino-Nepalese war, the conflict ended with both victories and losses with the kingdom ultimately accepting tributary status with the Qing dynasty of China from 1792 to 1865.
 The Anglo-Nepalese War ended in British victory and resulted in the ceding some Nepalese territory in the Treaty of Sugauli.
 In a historical vote for the election of the constituent assembly, the Nepalese parliament voted to abolish the monarchy in June 2006.
-Nepal became a federal republic on 28 May 2008 and was formally renamed the 'Federal Democratic Republic of Nepal' ending the 200-year-old reign of the Shah monarchs.
-From 8-13 Sep 2025, a widespread riot was caused by economic corruption and the banning of social media.
+Nepal became a federal republic on (15 Jestha 2065) according to the Nepali Vikram Sambat calendar (2008 AD) and was formally renamed the Federal Democratic Republic of Nepal ending the 200-year-old reign of the Shah monarchs.
+From 8-9 September 2025 a widespread riot was caused by economic corruption and the banning of social media.